22010.210 Week 30: Review and Reflect

 What one idea from this past week’s topics had the biggest impact on your life?

-In what ways are you experiencing the Holy Spirit in your life?
+In what ways are you experiencing God’s peace?

 In what ways are you growing in your relationship with God?